MGB V8 - 4 Link Rear Suspension |

 |

-Things start getting more complicated still when the brakes and
+Things start getting more complicated still when the brakes and fuel

-although it's getting tight.
+it's getting tight.

 With the car built up and lowered to the ground the rear suspension